liujikuan/DevOps/README.md

 ** Jenkins pipeline

-*** configure Github webhook to trigger the pipeline
+*** Configure Github webhook to trigger the pipeline

 1. Use ngrok as a HTTP proxy
+2. create a freestyle project, and set the Git repository in the *Source Code Management* section
-2. check the GitHub hook trigger for GITScm polling option in Jenkins.
+3. check the *GitHub hook trigger for GITScm polling* option in Jenkins.
+4. create or update a file in the repository
+5.